HistogramChart

 height of 300 pixels.
 This maximum height can be changed by providing a value in

-.
+the height prop of the HistogramChart.
 If a number is passed to this prop

-without any unit specified, it will be treated as px
+without any unit specified, it will be treated as px.

 Series actions